w-foster/instagram-mcp-hackathon/backend/README.md

 # FastAPI Backend

-A lightweight Flask backend for handling API requests for our Instagram MCP server.
+A lightweight FastAPI backend for handling API requests for our Instagram MCP server.

 ## 🚀 Features